 From wrapping paper and cards to that perfect thing you spot, sales really are amazing places to grab a bargain (if you can brave them!).
 However, unless something immediately grabs you, or it’s on your wish or gift list, maybe best to leave it in the store!

 On my wish list last year, I had a French Connection blouse and a Mint Velvet bag.
 I didn’t think in my wildest dreams I would have ever been able to buy either of them, as they were rather pricey!
 But joy of joys, I spotted them both at Cheshire Oakes at a fraction of the price.
 The blouse I treated myself to and picked up the bag as a Christmas present from my dad.
 So, this goes to show, you may just be able to pick up exactly what you are after at a fraction of the price at places like these.
 And to be honest, I think they have lots of other gorgeous things to inspire anyway!

 Save time (and do a good deed in the process)

 Give to your chosen charity instead of sending Christmas cards

 Now I confess, I’m not quite brave enough to do this (so will have to save in other ways and still contribute to my chosen charity), as I’m a bit of an all or nothing person, and I do think you have to be strong and say no cards at all, otherwise you are faffing around sending to some people and not to others.
-But, if unlike me you can go the whole hog and not send any cards – I applaud you!
-Think of all those stamps you won’t need to buy!
+But, if unlike me you can go the whole hog and not send any cards, then I applaud you.
+Think of all those stamps you won’t need to buy.